You’re probably wondering what makes good design and how you can create visual materials that stand out.

 A technique that’s often used with lines is directing the eye towards a particular area of a design.
 You can play around with this type of element and see how you can implement it in your visual materials.

-The great thing about using a design tool such as Creatopy is the fact that you don’t need to create lines from scratch.
+The great thing about using a design tool such as Bannersnack is the fact that you don’t need to create lines from scratch.
 In the Elements section, you can now find 80 new, end-to-end scalable, flexible lines and arrows.

 These elements will help you create more diverse content, such as infographics, mind maps, flows, or routings.
 You can also use them as connectors or separators.